Tandashi/Cube-World-ExtendedModLoader-Mod/README.md

 # CubeWorld ExtendedModLoader Mod
-This mod allows you to list all your mods ingame.
+This mod allows you to list all your mods ingame, their status and some basic info.

 ## Requirements
 Download and setup the [Cube-World-Mod-Launcher](https://github.com/ChrisMiuchiz/Cube-World-Mod-Launcher).